FIND RN to BSN PROGRAMS

 USEFUL INFORMATION ABOUT RN TO BSN PROGRAMS IN GEORGIA

-Latest on Georgia’s Push for 80 Percent BSN by 2021
+Latest on Georgia’s Push for 80 Percent BSN

 In 2010, the national Institute of Medicine challenged all 50 states to have at least 80% of its RNs educated at the BSN level by the year 2020.
 The state of Georgia has made some serious headway in this regard thanks in part to the Georgia RN-BSN Articulation Model.
 This model was created to help make it easier for existing RNs to attend BSN programs.
 The model requires participating educators to provide students with 32 credit hours after successfully passing the first nursing clinical course.
 These credits are held in escrow until students have completed more than six hours of core nursing credits.